Throughout the history of soccer, coaches have often made players run long distances with the aim of improving their performance during a soccer game.

 Long-distance running is not good for soccer because long-distance running and soccer are two different types of activity.
 During a soccer game, players mostly make multiple short, high-intensity runs.
 Long-distance running conditions muscles for long, steady-paced running.

 The fact that long-distance running is not suitable for soccer players may come as a surprise to you.
 I want to show you some alternative ways to increase your fitness and endurance levels for soccer.
 But first, let’s look at the evidence for why long-distance running and soccer shouldn’t mix.

 When I was younger, my soccer coach would often get myself and the rest of the team to run long distances to improve our stamina or endurance.
 We would run around and around the soccer field until we were all exhausted!

 Now, on one level, this may seem as though it makes perfect sense.

 Playing soccer involves lots of running, so improving a player’s ability to run for a long time should help, right?
 Unfortunately, it’s not quite that simple!

-While it has been shown that soccer players often run for an average of 7 miles (12km) during a single soccer game, you will be aware that no soccer player is running non-stop at a slow and steady speed from beginning to end of a game like a long-distance runner would.
+While it has been shown that soccer players often run for 7 miles (12km) during a single soccer game, you will be aware that no soccer player is running non-stop at a slow and steady speed from beginning to end of a game like a long-distance runner would.